morauszkia/coding-notes/bash/index.md

 You can press `M` while running `top` to sort by memory usage.

+### Exit codes

+If a process finishes without error, we get exit code `0`.
+In case of an error, we get another exit code, which can inform us about the type of error we get.

 ## Bash as a programming language

 ### Variables and Environment